cortexproject/cortex/docs/blocks-storage/production-tips.md

 ### Ensure the compactor has enough disk space

-The compactor generally needs much disk space in order to download source blocks from the bucket and store the compacted block before uploading it to the storage.
+The compactor generally needs a lot of disk space in order to download source blocks from the bucket and store the compacted block before uploading it to the storage.
 Please refer to [Compactor disk utilization](./compactor.md#compactor-disk-utilization) for more information about how to do capacity planning.